 Drug testing as part of the athletic program has helped change student athlete behavior (reduce marijuana use).
-We believe students have reduced their marijuana use because of the drug testing program based on reduced campus violations, police calls and positive tests.
-Students are much more aware of their marijuana use and are monitoring their use more since drug testing began to avoid being suspended from their sport.
-Students are "talking about it" more around campus and have a better understanding of financial and sport consequences should they test positive.
+We believe students have reduced their marijuana use because of the drug testing program based on reduced campus violations, police calls, off campus violations and reduced positive tests.
+We have noticed drug testing as an effective tool to reduce marijuana use is closely correlated to tests being truly random and unpredictable along with the consequences associated.
+Positive tests result in missed games and playing time and can result in being removed from the team.
+This seems particularly true when students believe they can predict when testing won't happen.